sapegin/washingcode-book/manuscript/book.md

   !hasStringValue(value) || (value && value.includes(' '));
 ```

 I’ve assumed that different whitespace handling was a bug.
-I’ve also inverted all the conditions to validate the correct value, not an incorrect one, which is more readable in my opinion.
+I’ve also inverted all the conditions to validate the correct value, instead of an incorrect one, to make the code more readable.

 Note that `hasLengthLessThanOrEqual` and `hasNoSpaces` only check the condition if the value is present, which would allow us to make optional fields.
 Also note that the `hasLengthLessThanOrEqual` function is customizable: we need to pass the maximum length: `hasLengthLessThanOrEqual(80)`.